Zavvy-Glitch/201-project/project-directory/README.md

-LAB - Number
-Project Name
+Project Name 201
 I build an app with a direct and powerful purpose.
 It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+I should describe the purpose and functionality so those that visit my README understand the app.

+06/09 - Working on mastering arrays through guessing games developed in JS.
+      - Added a 10 ten list to index.html
+      -

-Author: Student/Group Name
+Author: Chattray Chea
 Links and Resources
 submission PR
 Any Links you used as reference